 Wood Burning Fireplaces

 A wood-burning fireplace is a staple in many homes.
 As one of the oldest methods for heating a home, wood burning fireplaces have advanced dramatically over the years.
 Masonry fireplaces are built brick by brick or block by block by a mason at the time a home is constructed.
 These fireplaces are expensive to build and maintain but are meant to last.
+Masons nowadays might have the benefit of machines like a compressed earth block machine for easier brick-making which can help them do their work more efficiently; this could enable them to explore wider design areas.
 Today, wood-burning fireplaces can take on any look you desire.
 While the traditional fireplace “look” is still available, modern see-through and peninsula varieties are becoming an increasingly popular alternative.
 Masonry fireplaces have little or no control over the amount of air that feeds the fire.
 This leads to terrific inefficiencies compared to other equipment.
 Wood, gas or pellet inserts are often installed in masonry fireplaces to improve these inefficiencies and increase the amount of heat delivered to a house without losing the ambiance.

 Today, wood-burning fireplaces can take on any look you desire.
 While the traditional fireplace “look” is still available, modern see-through and peninsula varieties are becoming an increasingly popular alternative.
 Masonry fireplaces have little or no control over the amount of air that feeds the fire.
 This leads to terrific inefficiencies compared to other equipment.
 Wood, gas or pellet inserts are often installed in masonry fireplaces to improve these inefficiencies and increase the amount of heat delivered to a house without losing the ambiance.